GSA/digitalgov.gov/content/posts/2016-01-04-how-agile-development-can-benefit-federal-projects.md

 Transitioning to agile development has benefited [Open Opportunities](https://openopps.WHATEVER/), a platform that helps agencies tap into federal expertise and provides professional development opportunities to federal employees.

 The platform first launched in May 2013 using a WordPress-based system.
-In August 2014, 18F was hired to work on the project, and 18F team members began customizing a crowdsourcing platform developed by the Department of State using open, [agile methods](https://www.WHATEVER/2015/01/16/how-to-run-an-agile-project-in-government/).
+In August 2014, 18F was hired to work on the project, and 18F team members began customizing a crowdsourcing platform developed by the Department of State using open, [agile methods]({{< relref "2015-01-16-how-to-run-an-agile-project-in-government.md" >}}.

 Not only has going open and agile helped stimulate innovation on the platform, it has expedited feature development, reduced development costs and provided a path for the public to get involved.